ctm/Bataan-Memorial-Death-March/README.md

 # Bataan Memorial Death March training

-Cliff Matthews's training plan for the [2017 Bataan Memorial Death March](http://bataanmarch.com) (civilian heavy).
+Cliff Matthews's training plan for the 2018 [Bataan Memorial Death March](http://bataanmarch.com) (civilian heavy).
+This is very similar to [what I did for 2017](2017.md).

 ## What is the BMDM?